 “Can you do a never-ending bread loaf?”

-“Bread loafs, salt pots, cheese wheels, you name it.”
+“Bread loafs, porridge pots, salt grinders, you name it.”
 Even in her soggy state, the cow wasn’t above a little bragging.
 “If you can eat it, I can make it last forever.”

-“I’m going to change you back,” the witch said begrudgingly.
+“I’m going to change you back,” the witch begrudged.
 “But I need your help.”

-“I suppose I’m in no position to bargain,” the cow said.
+“I suppose I’m in no position to bargain.”

 Witch Stein snapped her fingers and lifted the curse.
 Etheldred, still dripping but looking slightly more human, stretched her back and thrust out her buxom bosom.
 “That’s better,” she said.
 “Now what’s on the menu?”